jacksonbenete/email_terminal/README.md

 ### Other Functions

 You can try `help` to see a list of other functions disponible.
-The `clear` function may be a good one.
+The `clear` function may be a useful one.

 ## How to Install